ACCESS-NRI/ACCESS-MOPPy/docs/output.rst

 .. dropdown:: mopper.db

-    A database with a `filelist` table where each row has the Filelist table contains the following columns:
+    A database with a `filelist` table where each row has the following columns:

-    * infile - path+ filename pattern for input files
+    * infile - path + filename pattern for input files
     * filepath - expected output filepath
     * filename - expected output filename
     * vin - one or more input variables